MideTechnology/endaq-python/docs/endaq/ide_usage.rst

 Opening IDE files: ``endaq.ide.get_doc()``
 ------------------------------------------

-:module:`endaq.ide` includes a convenient shortcut for importing IDE data:
+``endaq.ide`` includes a convenient shortcut for importing IDE data:
 :function:`~endaq.ide.get_doc()`.
 It can load data from local files, or read data directly from a URL.